MoigeMatino/Save_Retrieve_from_CSV_SQLite/README.md

 - `def query_db(self, obj_id:int)`: takes in the parameter `obj_id` from the user to be used to query the table for a record whose `id` matches  `obj_id`

+## Note

+The `main()` method defines the workflow of the running of the  program to execute the requisite functionalities.
+Defined also in the `main()` method, are the test data sets to be passed into the respective methods.
+This test data sets can be altered to aid in further testing.